 Geertz wrote about it in his texts Thick Description: Towards an Interprative theory of culture and The Interpretation of Cultures.

-You can read that article for free here, but it’s pretty hard to read … so I’ve provided a summary of this seminal text below.
+You can read Geertz’s article on Thick Description here, but it’s pretty hard to read … so I’ve provided a summary of this seminal text below.

 1. Culture is a complicated ‘web of significance’